Originally Posted September 2013. Updated JUNE 2019

 This article is part of the LCD Motion Artifacts 101 series.
 This page illustrates overdrive artifacts (inverse ghosting) of different response time acceleration settings on a computer monitor.
-ASUS uses “Trace Free” terminology for their computer monitors, while BENQ uses “AMA” terminology for their computer monitors.
+Different manufacturers uses different terminology.
+ASUS uses “Trace Free” for their computer monitors, while BENQ uses “AMA“, and Acer uses “Overdrive“.

 ASUS TraceFree 0: Ghosting is very visible, especially at the left edge of the UFO dome.